 You want to make sure their timeline lines up with yours.
 Depending on the size and complexity of your team and process, it may take a couple of months to fully onboard, but if they dodge this question or tell you six months or longer, that’s a red flag.

 What reporting capabilities are included with our subscription?

 The fourth pillar of creative workflow management often gets glossed over in the buying process.
 Be sure to verify that the software will give you the data you need.

 Download the eBook Creative Workflow Management 101: A Comprehensive Guide.

-If you’re ready to start streamlining your creative workflow process, request a 90-day free trial of inMotion ignite.
+If you’re ready to start streamlining your creative workflow process, request a free trial of inMotion ignite.

 Elise Hauser is a product and content marketer with a passion for telling brand stories.
 She has produced inMotionNow’s annual In-House Creative Management Report for 3 years, webinars, content sessions for major industry events reaching audiences of 1,000+, and of course, countless blog posts.
 When Elise isn’t writing about the marketing and creative industry at inMotionNow she is teaching economics and hanging out with her cat, Tucker, at her home in Raleigh, NC.